Joeltronics/wordlebot/README.md

 For the first guess, choose whichever word uses the most common letters in the list of possible solutions.

-For all subsequent guesses, use whichever guess will best narrow down the remaining possible solutions.
+For next guesses while there are still lots of solutions left, use the heuristic of which guess will best narrow down the remaining possible solutions.
 "Best" is difficult to quanitify here - there are a few different ways this could be chosen, such as worst-case (minimax), lowest average, or lowest mean-squared.
 Currently it uses a weighted score of minimax & average, weighted heavily toward minimax.